ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 8. Use your SSH terminal software to access the PSC and vCenter with the portal or support supplied passwords for **root**.
 9. Optionally, Use the **root** user ID and password noted in the SL control panel to access each ESXi host to verify the **root** password.

-#### Downloading binaries
+#### Downloading binary files
 {: #vc_vsphere_upgrade-prereq-jumpbox-binary}

-Use your Windows VSI jumpbox and login to your https://my.vmware.com account to download the following binaries:
+Use your Windows VSI jumpbox and log into your https://my.vmware.com account to download the following binary files:

 * VMware vSphere 6.7u1 Hypervisor (ESXi ISO) image (Includes VMware Tools)
 * vCenter 6.7u1b appliance ISO.
 Not the update bundle.
 * NSX for vSphere 6.4.4 Upgrade Bundle

 For Intel Optane drives, download the following file to use as part of the post upgrade patching process that utilizes VMware Update Manager.